tech-med/medlearnity.com/src/content/wpPages/tutors/robert-rosen/index.md

 ---
 title: 'Robert Rosen'
 pubDate: 2024-06-26
 description: '"Nothing is more gratifying then when a concept clicks for one of my students.
-I always seek to meet my students at their current knowledge base and elevat.'
+I always seek to meet my students at their current knowledge base and elevate their understanding of medical knowledge based on their own unique learning style."'
 ---

 # Meet Robert Rosen